Adolphe Nourrit: Death

 As Nourrit's liver disease worsened, so did his mental state, and his memory began to fail as well.
 On 7 March 1839 he sang at a benefit concert but was disappointed by the quality of his performance and the audience's reaction to it.
 The following morning, he jumped to his death from the Hotel Barbaia.
-His body was returned to Paris for burial; at Marseilles, while the body was in transit to Paris, Frédéric Chopin played an organ transcription of Schubert's lied Die Sterne at a memorial service.
-George Sand gives a description of Chopin's playing at Nourrit's Marseilles memorial service in a letter of 28 April 1839:
+His body was returned to Paris for burial; at Marseille, while the body was in transit to Paris, Frédéric Chopin played an organ transcription of Schubert's lied Die Sterne at a memorial service.
+(Note: Chopin was recuperating in Marseille after an extended stay at Mallorca with George Sand, during which his precarious health deteriorated due to constant rain and damp.)
+George Sand gives a description of Chopin's playing at Nourrit's Marseille memorial service in a letter of 28 April 1839:

 Chopin sacrificed himself by playing the organ at the Elevation – and what an organ!
 Anyhow our boy made the best of it by using the less discordant stops, and he played Schubert's Die Sterne, not with a passionate and glowing tone that Nourrit used, but with a plaintive sound as soft as an echo from another world.
 Two or three at most among those present felt its meaning and had tears in their eyes.

 Nourrit is buried in Montmartre Cemetery with his wife, who survived him by only a few months, dying shortly after the birth of their youngest son.